 - Unemployment benefits generally last for up to 16 weeks.
 See Benefits.

-- Employers must conspicuously post a notice on how to claim unemployment benefits.
+- Employers must follow certain notice and posting requirements.
 See Notice and Posting Requirements.

 - The Arkansas Department of Workforce Services requires certain records to be kept for five years.
 See Recordkeeping Requirements.